KrishanBhasin/security-advice/index.md

 - If your antivirus is set up by your employer, leave the settings as-is.

 Given the choice, on your personal Windows 10 computer use Windows Defender.
 It is free and outperforms almost all commercial antivirus software.
-Set it up as follows:
-1. Click the Start Menu.
-1. Open up “Settings.”
-1. Click on “Update & Security.”
-1. Click the “Windows Security” tab and find “Virus and Threat Protection.”
-Here, you should see a green checkmark.
-If you don’t see a checkmark, click the “Turn On” button.
-1. If any of the other options don’t have a green checkmark, click on each one and follow the on-screen directions.

 Macs do not need any antivirus to be set up; it is built in to macOS.